 Find musicians who share the same interests, ideals, dream values and goals.
 Be a team player.
 Find people with different qualities that help you towards your dream goal.
-Examples: Musicians who play other instruments, song writers, web designer, guitar teacher, recording guru and people who know people.
+Examples: Musicians who play other instruments, piano players, drummers, bass players, song writers, guitar teachers, audio freaks and engineers, entrepreneurs, and people who know people.

 6 – Stay passionate

 If you are truly passionate about your goal and you’re having fun on the path towards your goal then you have already succeeded.
 If you don’t like the path towards your destination then change things around, make it fun and enjoyable again.